Learn how query rewriting, HyDE, Self-RAG, and Corrective RAG change retrieval control, and how to evaluate their cost and evidence quality.

 29for index, question in enumerate(sub_questions, start=1):

-44. How do standard and express shipping compare given those facts?Standard dense retrieval matches a query embedding to document embeddings.
-However, queries are often short and interrogative, while indexed passages are longer and declarative.
-This semantic asymmetry hurts retrieval quality.
+44. How do synchronous and batch embeddings compare given those facts?Standard dense retrieval matches a query embedding to document embeddings.
+Queries are often short and interrogative, while indexed passages are longer and declarative.
+HyDE changes how the query vector is built when that mismatch hurts retrieval.

-HyDE (Hypothetical Document Embeddings) bridges this gap by generating a hypothetical document first, then using that generated text for retrieval.[5]
+HyDE (Hypothetical Document Embeddings) bridges this gap by generating one or more hypothetical documents, embedding those document-style proxies, and retrieving real corpus passages near the resulting vector.[5]
 In Gao et al., the model is prompted to "write a document that answers the question."
-Think of it like trying to find a specific return-policy clause but you can't remember the exact wording.
-Instead of asking the knowledge base "What do we do about broken things?", you write a one-paragraph summary of what you remember the policy says and ask, "Where are documents that look like this paragraph?"
+Suppose you need a specific throughput-limit clause but can't remember the exact wording.
+Instead of asking the knowledge base "Can we handle more traffic?", you write a one-paragraph summary of what you expect the policy to say and ask, "Where are documents that look like this paragraph?"

-Here's a concrete e-commerce example.
-A customer asks:
+Here's a concrete API-doc example.
+A developer asks:

-A standard dense retriever might embed the short question and pull generic "refund policy" articles that don't mention perishables.
+A standard dense retriever might embed the short question and pull generic "embedding API overview" articles that don't mention launch traffic.
 HyDE instead prompts the model to write a hypothetical policy paragraph:

-That generated paragraph is longer, declarative, and uses vocabulary like "perishable goods", "carrier delay affidavit", and "temperature-sensitive".
-It is an illustrative search proxy, not an answer: the generated deadline may be wrong, and only retrieved source text may support the final response.
+That generated paragraph is longer, declarative, and uses vocabulary like "tokens-per-minute quota", "batch embedding endpoint", and "exponential backoff".
+It's an illustrative search proxy, not an answer: the generated limit may be wrong, and only retrieved source text may support the final response.

 The original HyDE pipeline has three phases:

 The production version uses a real generator and dense encoder.
-This small runnable version uses keyword sets so the retrieval contract is visible: the query first becomes a document-like paragraph, then the retriever searches with that paragraph rather than the original question.
+This small runnable version deliberately generates one proxy and uses keyword sets so the retrieval contract is visible: the query first becomes a document-like paragraph, then the retriever searches with that paragraph rather than the original question.

 1from dataclasses import dataclass